shawnn10/Ghost_Chase/README.md

 If you have any questions, suggestions, or feedback, feel free to reach out through the provided links!

 Thank you for playing "Ghost Chase."
 Can you escape before the ghost catches you?
-Best of luck, and enjoy the thrill!
+Best of luck, and enjoy the thrill! please also check out my other project from CS50p Get Motivated.